dstackai/dstack/docs/docs/reference/backends/azure.md

     Make sure that the storage account is created in the same region where you plan to provision infrastructure.

-## 3. Create an Azure Active Directory app
+## 3. Set up Azure credentials

+`dstack` support two methods to authenticate with Azure: Default credentials and Client secret.

+### Default credentials

+`dstack` can automatically pick up [Azure default credentials](https://learn.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) set up on your machine.
+You can use default credentials if you don't want to enter and store Azure credentials in `dstack`.

+### Client secret

-`dstack` needs an Azure Active Directory app credentials to authenticate with your Azure account.
+`dstack` also supports an Azure Active Directory app credentials to authenticate with your Azure account.
 If the app is `Owner` of the subscription, `dstack` will automatically set up all the resources required to run workflows.
 It will also create a separate managed identity with fine-grained permissions to authenticate with your Azure account when running workflows.

 To create new application credentials using the Azure CLI, run: